 We've covered films that bombed upon their release (like The Wizard of Oz, Blade Runner and It's a Wonderful Life), only to become cult classics, but what about some genuinely great movies that flopped that are still underappreciated?
 Rather than wait for movie critics and audiences to come around, we're here to champion releases that deserve a second look.

-While each film on our list may have sunk like a stone upon their original release, they’ve all aged like a fine wine, and you need to check them out.
-Without further ado, here are 15 Box Office Bombs That Are Secretly Awesome.
+While each film on our list may have sunk like a stone upon their original release, they've all aged like a fine wine, and you need to check them out.
+Without further ado, here are 15 Box Office Bombs That Are Secretly Awesome (and be sure to check out part 2 afterwards).

 When you talk about modern '80s homages, you'd be remiss to pass over 2014's The Guest, starring Legion's Dan Stevens as David, a military veteran from Afghanistan paying his respects to his fallen comrade by visiting their family.
 But something just doesn't check out with David's story, and he becomes more unhinged as the movie progresses, becoming oddly possessive of his army buddy's family while pursuing some murky, black ops agenda spun out of control.